venu-shastri/clean-code-craft/clean-c++.md

 - Has many arguments, and contains dead code.

 ### Best Practices

+#### One Thing, No More!
+>Functions should do one thing.
+They should do it well.
+They should do it only.
+—Robert C. Martin, Clean Code [Martin09]

 #### Function Naming
 - The name of a function should start with a verb.
 Predicates, that is, statements about an object that can be true or false, should start with “is” or “has
 - The name of a function should express its intention/purpose, and not explain how it works.